Dani Alves: Joana Sanz made a shocking revelation about her life

 The truth is that Alves is imprisoned and awaiting trial, while Sanz has delivered some explosive statements.

-“To this we add that my husband fails me in the hardest moment of my life, I already said it, I had a suicide attempt because I couldn't take it anymore,” she said.
+“To this we add that my husband fails me in the hardest moment of my life, I already said it, I had an attempt because I couldn't take it anymore,” she said.

 Other themes